-That means you’ll keep the absolute maximum possible profit margin on your eBook sales.
+This means that when you learn how to write an eBook and sell it, you’ll keep the absolute maximum possible profit margin on your eBook sales.

 eBooks have been one of my dependable sources of passive income over the past few years, and they’ve been crucial to my own personal journey in learning how to make money blogging—in a way that benefits my readers as much (or more) than myself.

-Here’s a snapshot of a sales report showing how much I’ve made from just one of my eBooks (The Habits of Highly Successful Bloggers) so far this year.
+Here’s a snapshot of a sales report showing how much I’ve made from just one of my eBooks (The Habits of Highly Successful Bloggers) since releasing it: